DAX STOCHASTIC OSCILLATOR INTRODUCTION

-In the last unit we looked at the RSI indicator which introduced another oscillator to your technical indicator arsenal.
-In this unit we will take you through a Stochastic Oscillator Introduction.
+In this unit, we will take you through a DAX Stochastic Oscillator Introduction.
 It is very similar to RSI but many traders prefer to use this particular indicator instead.
+In the last unit, we looked at the RSI indicator which introduced another DAX oscillator to your technical indicator arsenal.

 The Stochastic indicator is plotted using values between 0-100 with the value of 100 consider overbought, increasing the chance of a move to the downside and the value 0 is considered oversold with the probability of a rally much higher.
 80 or high is overbought, 20 or below is oversold.
 You have an overbought and oversold region.

 In a uptrend, you want to buy from the oversold level and in a downtrend you want to sell from the overbought zone.